Interoperability of Technologies in Public Transport through an Open IT Architecture

 List of services, format of services, format of data, etc.

-The scope of ITxPT is continuously developed by the organization and currently includes the following services:
+The organization continuously develops the scope of ITxPT, which currently includes the following services:

 - Module inventory